ankitaggarwal011/PiScope/README.md

 ![Preview]
 *Raspberry Pi with ADS1015*

+---

 ## Motivation

-Oscilloscope are costly, bulky.
-I wanted to monitor analog sensors on Raspberry Pi and I didn't had an actual oscilloscope.
-Not exactly precise, but it could be very helpful for most applications.
+I wanted to monitor analog sensors with my Raspberry Pi <br>
+but I didn't have an actual oscilloscope, not to mention <br>
+how costly they are as well as the space they take up.

+While it isn't very precise, it may come <br>in handy in a multitude of applications.

 ---